Tennessee Education Lottery Scholarship Program (TELS)

 State regulations require your high school to use a Uniform Grading Policy (UGP) formula to calculate the GPA for lottery purposes.
 The UGP GPA is often lower than the transcript GPA, especially if your high school normally uses a weighting system to give extra GPA points for advanced classes.
 We recommend that you contact your high school counselor to ask what your current UGP GPA is and to request assistance with predicting what it will be at the end of the current school year.

 If I don't qualify for the lottery scholarship this year, can I get it next year?

-If you meet the qualifications for the Hope Access Grant (18 ACT and 2.75 GPA and parents' Adjusted Gross Income of $36,000 or less), you can receive the smaller Access award ($1,375 per semester).
+If you meet the qualifications for the Hope Access Grant (18 ACT and 2.75 GPA and parents' Adjusted Gross Income of $36,000 or less), you can receive the smaller Access award ($1,250 per semester for students first qualifying in Fall 2015 or later).
 After attempting 24 credit hours you may qualify to receive the full Hope Lottery Scholarship.
 Please check with your Enrollment Counselor for additional information.
 If you do not meet Hope or Hope Access requirements at the time that you start college, you will not be able to qualify for a lottery scholarship even if you retake the ACT or have higher grades later.

 What do I need to do to keep the lottery scholarship?

 The lottery scholarship includes very specific rules about how to remain eligible.
 It is very important that you know and understand the lottery rules, so that you don't risk losing your awards!